Chicago College of Osteopathic Medicine at Midwestern University - CCOM

 Deferred Entrance Requests Considered?
 Yes

-Applicants will be requested to submit necessary matriculation documents, including a deposit, according to the following AACOMAS Traffic Guidelines schedule:
+Osteopathic Medical College (COM) applicants may be asked to submit necessary matriculation documents, including a deposit, according to the following AACOMAS traffic guideline schedule:

-- Those accepted prior to November 15 will have until December 14
+- Those accepted prior to November 15 to have until December 14.

-- Those accepted between November 15 and January 14 will have 30 days
+- Those accepted between November 15 and January 14 to have 30 days.

-- Those accepted between January 15 and April 30 will have 14 days.
+- Those accepted between January 15 and April 30 to have 14 days.

 - Those accepted on or after May 1 may be asked for an immediate deposit.